From the desk of David Utke

 Oh how times have changed.

-Mail Chimp used to be the most generous free plan, but they have since scaled it back to only 250 subscribers and 500 email sends.
+Mail Chimp used to be the most generous free plan at one time, but they have since scaled it back to only 250 subscribers and 500 email sends.
 This is more of a “free trial” plan and not really a proper free plan to grow your list.

 Mailer Lite scaled back from 1k subscribers to 500 subscribers so you’ll hit the paywall bottle neck with them much more quickly then other platforms.

-So I still like Mailer Lite, their free plan is useable and they have great deliverability.
-But compared to what Sender, Beehiiv, and Kit offer, they are no long the best free option.
+Don’t get me wrong, I still like Mailer Lite!
+Their free plan is totally useable and they have great deliverability.
+But compared to what Sender, Beehiiv, and Kit now offer, they are no long the best “free plan” option.

 Wrap-up